Target Usage: To make use of multiple timelines of work in a local repository.

 - Ensure you are in the

-feature1branch to the commit that was the tip of thefeature1branch just before you merged themainbranch to it.
+feature1to the commit that was its tip just before you mergedmaininto it.

 DETOUR: Comparing Branches

-Comparing branches in Git is useful when you want to understand how two lines of development differ — for example, before merging a branch, you might want to review what changes it introduces to the main branch.
+Comparing branches in Git shows how two lines of development differ.
+For example, before merging a branch, review the changes it would introduce to the main branch.

 - Double-dot notation